HussainAther/conferencescheduler/README.md

 2. `unittests.py`: This file contains unit tests for verifying the functionality of the methods and classes in `program.py`.
 The unit tests cover different scenarios, such as successful API calls, handling API errors, and verifying the correctness of schedule creation and posting.

+3. `README.md`: This file provides instructions and information about the assessment.

 ## Usage

 To use the program, follow these steps: